akasata/lending-nft/README.md

 # About

-This Smart Contract is an OSS version of `A Wizard of Tono` Book NFT.
+This Smart Contract is an OSS version of [A Wizard of Tono Book NFT](https://linktr.ee/awizardoftono).

-（ここに主に関わったメンバーの一覧を追加します）